krinish291/react-native-awesome-camera/README.md

 </dict>
 ```

-if you are facing any permission related issues, you can refer [react-native-permissions/issues](https://github.com/zoontek/react-native-permissions/issues)
+if you are facing any permission-related issues, you can refer to [react-native-permissions/issues](https://github.com/zoontek/react-native-permissions/issues)

-you can refer this links for fixing [React-bridging wrong paths](https://github.com/facebook/react-native/issues/34102), [Added correct namespace qualifier to .mm file](https://github.com/Shopify/react-native-skia/pull/629/files)
+you can refer these links for fixing [React-bridging wrong paths](https://github.com/facebook/react-native/issues/34102), [Added correct namespace qualifier to .mm file](https://github.com/Shopify/react-native-skia/pull/629/files)

 **Props:**